Napalam-Syrup/SARS-Educational-Ransomware/README.md

 # Disclaimer: Educational Use Only
 This is a live ransomware, and can be activated.
-Source code has been provided, and safety checks have been builtin and processes are non-distructive.
+Source code has been provided, and safety checks have been builtin and processes are non-destructive.
 However, the malware can easily be activated and changed, and therefore use responsibily.
 This repository has been made private, and should only be accessed by the author and trusted individuals.
+Do not repurpose this educational ransomware for malicious purposes.

 If you are trusted, do not share this repository around.